Okonomiyaki with Prawns

 Whisk the eggs and fish sauce in a medium bowl until combined.
 Season with pepper.

-Using a peeler, slice the carrots in to thin ribbons.
-Place into a large bowl with the cabbage, spring onion and flour.
-Toss to combine.
-Fold through the egg mixture until well combined.
+Using a vegetable peeler, peel the carrots into thin ribbons.
+Place into a large bowl along with the cabbage and spring onions.
+Sift the flour over the vegetables and toss until they are well coated.
+Fold through the egg mixture until combined.

 Heat 1 tablespoon of the oil in a medium non-stick frying pan over medium to high heat.

 Add the prawns.
-Cook for 1 minute, stirring occasionally.
+Cook, stirring occasionally for 1 minute or until cooked halfway through.
 Remove prawns and set aside.

-Place okonomiyaki on two large serving plates.
-Drizzle with mayonnaise and tonkatsu sauce in a cross-hatch pattern.
-Sprinkle with spring onions, pickled ginger, furikake and dried bonito flakes, to serve.
+Place each pancake onto a large serving plate.
+Drizzle with mayonnaise and tonkatsu sauce.
+Sprinkle with extra spring onions, pickled ginger, furikake and dried bonito flakes, to serve.